Jokerr0072/MULTITHREADED-CHAT-APPLICATION/README.md

 #OUTPUT: // SERVER SIDE Server started.
 Waiting for clients to connect...
 New client connected: /127.0.0.1 Johnny: Hello, everyone!
 Jane: Hi Johnny, how are you?
 New client connected: /127.0.0.1

 //CLIENT SIDE Enter your name: Johnny Welcome, Johnny!
 You can start chatting now.
-Jane: Hi John, how are you?
+Jane: Hi Johnny, how are you?